daniel-lundin/redacs/README.md

 ```

-The interface for the store is the same as for redux so it should work with redux-react example.
+The interface for the store is the same as for redux so it should work with redux-react for example.